This note looks at developments in the pension arrangements for ministers and senior office holdersJump to full report >>

-Separate arrangements for the pensions for the three great offices of state - the Prime Minister, Speaker of the House of Commons and Lord Chancellor – were abolished for future office holders by the Public Service Pensions Act 2013.
-The previous arrangements gave entitlement to a pension of half the final office-holder’s salary on leaving office, regardless of length of service.
-These payments were met through the Consolidated Fund (the Government’s general bank account).
-Under the 2013 Act, the great offices of state will instead be covered by the Ministers’ Pension Scheme.
-The pensions of existing office holders will continue to be met from the Consolidated Fund, even where they have signed a waiver and will receive benefits comparable to those provided under the Ministers’ Scheme.
+In the past, there were separate arrangements for the pensions for the three great offices of state - the Prime Minister, Speaker of the House of Commons and Lord Chancellor.
+These gave entitlement to a pension of half the final office-holder’s salary on leaving office, regardless of length of service.
+Payments were met through the Consolidated Fund (the Government’s general bank account).
+The Public Service Pensions Act 2013 abolished these arrangements for future office-holders, who would instead be covered by the Ministerial Pension Scheme.
+The pensions of existing office-holders continue to be met from the Consolidated Fund even where they signed a waiver to their full entitlement under the old arrangements - for example, agreeing instead to receive benefits comparable to those under the Ministerial Scheme, or to delay entitlement to age 65.

 Commons Briefing papers SN04586